BrainJS/brain.js/README.md

 [Brain.js Examples Repo](https://github.com/BrainJS/brain.js-examples)

-You can check out this fantastic screencast, which explains how to train a simple neural network using a real world dataset: [How to create a neural network in the browser using Brain.js](https://scrimba.com/c/c36zkcb).
+You can check out this fantastic screencast, which explains how to train a simple neural network using a real-world dataset: [How to create a neural network in the browser using Brain.js](https://scrimba.com/c/c36zkcb).

 ## Training